 - Generally, 150-250 words, unless otherwise specified by your professor or instructions.

-- Brief, comprehensive summary of the paper
+- It should be a brief but comprehensive summary of the paper.

 - Do not indent the first line of the abstract.